 I’ve found a way to make sure mine works every single time.
-While you may not be able to implement every step, I will share how I am able to do it and how these tips all work together to ensure I stay on task each and every day.
+While you may not be able to implement every step, I will share how I can do it and how these tips all work together to ensure I stay on task every day.

-Write it down.
 My best trick for using a to do list is to write it down.
 I am not even talking about using an app.
-This is good old fashioned paper and pencil (or pen).
+This is good old paper and pencil (or pen).

 Why don’t I use an app?

 The answer is simple.
-By writing it down, it puts it not only on paper but it is like I am writing it into my brain.
-The act of writing something just helps me remember it so much better than if I typed it up on an app.
+By writing it down, it puts it not only on paper, but it is like I am writing it into my brain.
+The act of writing something helps me remember it so much better than if I typed it up on an app.

 I’m not saying apps do not work.
-I have tried them and they do not work for me.
-This is partially due to the fact that I still love the old school paper method However, I know myself and writing it down helps me remember it as well.
+I have tried them, and they do not work for me.
+It is partially because I still love the old school paper method However, I know myself and writing it down helps me remember it as well.

-Keep it visible.
-This really ties into the app and why I don’t use them.
+I am a visual person and why I don’t use apps.
 My to do list is on my desk.
 It is where I can see it all day long.
 It is not disappearing into the background on my phone.
 I don’t have to remember to pull up the list on my phone when I need to see what I need to do next.

 For some people, having one to do list for the week’s tasks, another for the month and another for just today works well.
 Some will want one full list with everything jotted down to see in a single view.

-Three Daily Must Dos.
 Every day, I find three things which are my “I-must-do-this-before-I-go-to-bed-tonight” items.
-That is where I start my focus in using a to do list.
-If I can cross through those three things than I know I was able to accomplish my goals for the day.
+That is where I start my focus on using a to do list.
+If I can cross through those three things, then I know I was able to accomplish my goals for the day.

 That does not mean I don’t have other things I really need to do as well.
 Not in the slightest.